wehs7661/ensemble_md/docs/theory_implementation.rst

 in either DHDL files and terms like :math:`\Delta g^i=g^i_n-g^i_m` cannot be calculated from the LOG files as well, which makes the calculation of the acceptance ratio technicaly impossible.
 (For more details about the acceptance ratio is calculated in different schemes for swapping, check the section :ref:`doc_mc_schemes`.)
 After the swappable pairs are identified, the user can propose swap(s) using :obj:`propose_swaps`.
+Note that having multiple swaps proposed in one attempt is possible with :code:`n_ex` specified larger than 1 in the YAML file.
+In that case, :code:`n_ex` swaps will be drawn from the list of swappable pairs with replacement, so there is no upper limit for :code:`n_ex` and a recommended value is :math:`N^3`, where :math:`N` is the number of replicas.
+If :code:`n_ex` is unspecified or specified as 0, then only 1 swap will be proposed and it will be between a pair of adjacent simulations (i.e. neighboring swapping).

 Step 3-3: Decide whether to reject/accept the swap(s)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This step is mainly done by :obj:`.calc_prob_acc` and :obj:`.accept_or_reject`.
-The former calculates the acceptance
+This step is mainly done by :obj:`.get_swapped_configs`, which calls functions :obj:`.calc_prob_acc` and :obj:`.accept_or_reject`.
-ratio from the DHDL/LOG files of the swapping replicas, while the latter draws a random number and compare with the
+The former calculates the acceptance ratio from the DHDL/LOG files of the swapping replicas, while the latter draws a random number
-acceptance ratio to decide whether the proposed swap should be accepted or not.
+and compare with the acceptance ratio to decide whether the proposed swap should be accepted or not.
+If mutiple swaps are wanted,
+in :obj:`.get_swapped_configs`, the acceptance ratio of each swap will be evaluated so to decide whether the swap should be accepted
+or not.
+Based on this :obj:`get_swapped_configs` returns a list of indices that represents the final configurations after all the swaps.

 Step 3-4: Combine the weights if needed
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~